Société de l'assurance automobile du Québec

 • yield the right of way to pedestrians (that is, let the pedestrians that are in the intersection go first)

-• move at a safe and reasonable speed
+• ride at a safe and reasonable speed

 Yield the right of way